bookofproofs/bookofproofs.github.io/_sources/history/20th-century/sneddon.md

 **Ian Sneddon** was the Simson Professor of Mathematics at the University of Glasgow and worked on partial differential equations.

 ### Mathematical Profile (Excerpt):
-* There Ian, their only child, was born but shortly afterwards the family moved to Partick on the outskirts of Glasgow.
 * Ian was brought up in a loving, caring, but poor, home.
 * Ian attended Thornwood Primary School from where, at the age of 10, he was successful in competing for a place at the newly opened Hyndland Secondary School in Glasgow.
 * This school provided Ian with an outstanding education in the full range of subjects and at age 15 he became Dux of the school.